flightlessmango/MangoHud/README.md

 ./build.sh package
 ```

-**NOTE: If you are running an Ubuntu-based, Fedora, or Arch-based, the build script will automatically detect and prompt you to install missing build dependencies.
+**NOTE: If you are running an Ubuntu-based, Arch-based, Fedora-based, or openSUSE-based distro, the build script will automatically detect and prompt you to install missing build dependencies.
 If you run into any issues with this please report them!**

 Once done, proceed to the [installation](#source).